Julien-R44/adonisjs-inngest/README.md

 ```

 The `data` object is automatically typed based on the target workflow's trigger event schema, providing full type safety across workflow boundaries.

+See the [official documentation](https://www.inngest.com/docs/reference/functions/step-invoke) for more details on `step.invoke`.

 ## Triggering workflows